-These files contain 24 hour periods of retrieved thermodynamic profiles derived from observations collected by the CLAMPS1 Atmospheric Emitted Radiance Interferometer (AERI).
-The TROPoe algorithm is a python equivalent to the AERIoe algorithm (see Turner and Loehnert 2014; Turner and Blumberg 2019).
+These files contain 24 hour periods of retrieved thermodynamic profiles derived from observations collected by the CLAMPS2 microwave radiometer (MWR).
+The TROPoe algorithm is a python equivalent to the AERIoe algorithm (see Turner and Loehnert, 2014; Turner and Blumberg 2019).
 These data were collected during the PERiLS project.
-Due to issues with the CLAMPS1 microwave radiometer, only retrievals that used AERI data are available.
+MWR only data is available.

-1.1 Date range: 1 March - 30 April 2022
+1.1 Date range: 7 February - 10 May 2023

-- 1.2 Location: Lake Village, AR; 33.364 N, 91.262 W, 36 m elevation - 1.3 Estimated data availability
+1.2 Location: Lake Village, AR; 33.33 N, 91.28 W, 33 m elevation

+1.3 Estimated data availability